9611 SE 36th Street

 See overview graphic here

-Does the City's lawsuit delay the I-90 Center Roadway closure?
+Would the City's lawsuit delay the I-90 Center Roadway closure?

 Although the City is pursuing various litigation strategies, these are unlikely to be fully and finally resolved before June 3, 2017.
 On that day, the Center Roadway will close and the westbound I-90 on-ramp at Island Crest Way (ICW) will be restricted to HOVs only.